 The Bluffs Park Nature Protection area —— named for the magnificent 300ft shoreline ‘bluffs’ located there —- was created in 1948 through a land donation by Max and Marion Enke (there is a plaque located in the Park commemorating this) and the financial donations of many islanders.
 The area above the bluffs had already been a most popular hiking/picnicing destination for decades.
 Comprising a total of 317 acres (128 hectares) of green space —- forest, cliff and meadow ecosystems —- the Park has been under the guardianship of the Galiano Club since a Deed of Trust was agreed-to in 1951.

 Originally the Park was created with two sections.
 One, the area surrounding the bluffs, was set aside for recreational use.
 A second section, further inland, allowed for selective logging as a source of lumber for community building projects.
 The island’s 1st Fire Hall was constructed using lumber from Bluffs Park.
-However, in 1988, increasing public awareness of the need to preserve forest lands, encouraged the Galiano Club to disallow future logging within any area of the Park, to have the land rezoned as a Nature Conservancy Area.
+However, in 1988, increasing public awareness of the need to preserve forest lands, encouraged the Galiano Club to disallow future logging within any area of the Park, to have the land rezoned as a Nature Protection Area.